skinnylatte/pop21/content/posts/2021-05-18-21-days-of-indoor-projects.md

 5. At 8 minutes: add fresh boiling water to the multi-pot
 6. Set a timer for 4 minutes
 7. After 12-13 minutes in total, take out all the eggs and put them in a bowl.
 Cover with tap water
-8. Crack each one individually.
+8. Crack each one.
 If they are still too runny, put the rest back in the multi-pot for an additional minute or so

 You're basically trying to keep the water temperature at around 165F / 75C that whole time.
 This takes a bit of trial and error.
 It really depends on the size of the eggs.
 And your pot!